f4exb/sdrangel/plugins/samplesource/perseus/readme.md

 <h2>Interface</h2>

+The top and bottom bars of the device window are described [here](../../../sdrgui/device/readme.md)

 It has a limited number of controls compared to other source interfaces.
 This is because a lot of things are handled automatically within the Perseus:

   - gains